 The Lean Daily Improvement Facilitator (LDIF) understands how to make small but meaningful daily adjustments to how we work and behave in order to move or hold a metric.
 Lean Daily Improvement (LDI) is useful for making systematic small-step changes while work is being done, and sustaining the gains that have been made through other change efforts.
 LDI builds a team-based, continuous improvement habit at the point of service.

+This training course is part of PHA's Lean First process improvement program.
 Through this training, participants will define an application/problem to solve; learn how to choose a key performance metric; collect and display data visually; run team huddles to get to root causes; assign corrective actions; and keep the process moving.
 Training for this certification can be completed in three ways:

 - Two-Day Onsite (classroom format) — Contact Jack Fenton